abdurrehman107/pktviz/README.md

 # pktviz — tiny eBPF XDP packet counter

-**pktviz** is a packet counter that shows how to load an eBPF program using the **XDP hook** and count every packet that enters a Linux host.
-I aim at making it to be a counter which can be deployed as a daemonset on a cluster.
-This would allow us to monitor the traffic on every node in the cluster and potentially also tag packets with a little tweaking.
+**pktviz** is a packet counter that loads an eBPF program using the **XDP hook** and count every packet that enters a Linux host.
+This can be deployed as a daemonset on a cluster.
+It would allow us to monitor the traffic on every node in the cluster and potentially also tag packets with a little tweaking.

 ## Features

 * **Instant visibility** – see counters tick in real time.
 * **Generic mode compatible** – works on any NIC/VM, no driver changes.

-## 1 .
-Prerequisites
+## Prerequisites

 | Requirement | Tested version / package |
 |-------------|--------------------------|